gkarthik/SimulateBoardGame/README.md

 =================
 Biased vs UnBiased dice in a board game.

 The idea was to see if there was a difference in the distribution of the number of times a player lands on a particular position of a board while using a biased and an unbiased die.
-The code generates plots with the axis as positions on a board and the y axis as the number of times the player lands on it.
+The code generates plots with the x axis as positions on a board and the y axis as the number of times the player lands on it.

 Functions
 * simulateGame(no, dist): Simulates a board game with 40 possible places for a player to land at in 1 round.
 The simulation runs for *n* rounds.